 Wisconsin’s Family and Medical Leave Act covers both public and private employees and guarantees both mothers and fathers up to six weeks of unpaid leave in a calendar year for the birth or adoption of a child within the first 16 weeks of that child’s life (or adoption), and up to two weeks of leave in a calendar year for the care of a child, spouse, parent or domestic partner.
 Employees may also take up to two weeks per year for their own serious health conditions.
-However, during a 12 month period, employees cannot take more than 8 weeks in a year for their leaves.
+However, during a 12-month period, employees cannot take more than 12 weeks in a year for their leaves.

-If your pregnancy and postpartum recovery creates a medical condition which renders you incapable of working, you are also entitled to disability leave if your employer offers it.
+If your pregnancy and postpartum recovery create a medical condition which renders you incapable of working, you are also entitled to disability leave if your employer offers it.
 Though not required under Wisconsin law, your employer must offer this leave to you for pregnancy disability on the same terms as your employer offers to any other employee who is experiencing a physical disability.
 To be clear, the six week leave period for bonding and child-rearing is a separate leave period and required under law.

 How Do I Qualify for FMLA and Wisconsin’s Family Leave Act?

 For FMLA, you must meet eligibility requirements including that you have worked for your employer for 12 months prior a total of at least 1,250 hours and they must employ have employed 50 permanent employees in six of the previous 12 months.
 To qualify for Wisconsin’s Family Leave Act, you must work for an employer who employs 50 or more permanent employees and have worked with them for at least 1,000 hours for the year prior to taking leave.